Pipe Statics: Thermal Expansion & Stress

 Table of Contents

-A steel pipe in district heating networks expands by approximately 1.2 mm per metre per 100 K temperature difference — for unalloyed steel, the yield strength is exceeded at roughly 62 K of fully restrained expansion.
-Three installation methods provide compensation: cold installation with natural anchor points (up to approx. 85 degC), operational self-pre-stressing through controlled plastic compression (up to approx. 120 degC), and thermal pre-stressing, which halves the maximum axial stress.
-Pipe statics evaluates these loads and defines the design criteria by which installation method, anchor point spacing, and expansion measures are selected.
+A steel pipe in district heating networks expands by about 1.2 mm per metre per 100 K temperature difference, and for unalloyed steel the yield strength is already exceeded at roughly 62 K of fully restrained expansion.
+Three installation methods keep this in check: cold installation with natural anchor points (up to approx. 85 degC), operational self-pre-stressing through controlled plastic compression (up to approx. 120 degC), and thermal pre-stressing, which halves the maximum axial stress.
+Pipe statics assesses these loads and sets the design criteria that govern the installation method, the anchor point spacing and the expansion measures.

 Pressure Resistance and Wall Thickness